 About Cidara Therapeutics

 Cidara is a clinical-stage biotechnology company focused on developing new anti-infectives that have the potential to transform the standard of care and save or improve patients’ lives.
-The company is currently advancing its novel echinocandin antifungal, rezafungin acetate, through Phase 2 and developing CD201, its bispecific antibiotic immunotherapy, for the treatment of multi-drug resistant Gram-negative bacterial infections.
-Rezafungin has improved pharmacokinetics compared to existing echinocandins and has the potential for expanded utility across patient settings.
-Rezafungin is the only once-weekly product candidate in development for the treatment and prevention of life-threatening invasive fungal infections.
-CD201 is the first drug candidate selected from Cidara’s novel Cloudbreak™ platform, the first immunotherapy discovery platform designed specifically to create compounds that directly kill bacterial, fungal or viral pathogens and also direct a patient’s immune cells to attack and eliminate such pathogens.
-Cidara has received a grant for up to $6.9 million from CARB-X (Combating Antibiotic Resistant Bacteria Accelerator) to advance the development of CD201 and back-up candidates.
+The company is currently advancing its novel echinocandin antifungal, rezafungin acetate, in a Phase 3 clinical trial in the treatment of candidemia and invasive candidiasis and plans to initiate a second Phase 3 trial in the prophylaxis of invasive fungal infections.
+Rezafungin has improved pharmacokinetics compared to existing echinocandins and the potential for expanded utility across patient settings.
+It is the only once-weekly product candidate in development for the treatment and prevention of life-threatening invasive fungal infections.
+Cidara also is leveraging its novel Cloudbreak™ platform to develop antibody-drug conjugates for the treatment of serious viral and Gram-negative bacterial infections.
+Cloudbreak is the first immunotherapy discovery platform designed specifically to create compounds that directly kill pathogens and also direct a patient’s immune cells to attack and eliminate bacterial, fungal or viral pathogens.
 Cidara is headquartered in San Diego, California.
 For more information, please visit www.cidara.com.

 Cidara Therapeutics, Inc.